 Planning to travel to the Galapagos?
 Here are some useful tips to help you prepare your holiday.

-The Galapagos Islands must surely count amongst the most stunning places to visit on earth.
+The Galapagos Islands must surely count amongst the most stunning places to visit on earth families, as well as singles looking for the perfect solo holiday destination.
 The natural plant and animal life here is so diverse and unique that it makes the Galapagos Islands some of the most loved and interesting ecosystems in the world.
 And the archipelago’s natural history and scientific importance has fascinated tourists and scientists from around the world for over 200 years now – ever since their most famous visitor, Charles Darwin, set foot here in 1835 and was inspired to write his Theory of Natural Selection.

 Located approximately 600 miles off the coast of South America, the Galapagos are part of Ecuador and consist of 19 islands, which are home to its unique wildlife: Much of the flora and fauna, including birds, insects and exotic plants is endemic, i.e. can only be found here and nowhere else on the planet.
 And because there is truly no other place like it, the Galagapos are considered one of the most unique UNESCO World Heritage sites.